Grades 9 - 12 (year): G, CSU, UC (D)

 A lab science that explores major topics of the life sciences, including all/some of the following: biochemistry (molecules important to life), cell structure, cellular activities (how cells obtain/lose molecules, how cells divide, etc.), molecular biology (how DNA works), bioenergetics (how cells obtain/use energy/ATP), genetics (gene action, crosses, genetic engineering), plants, animals, disease and immunity, reproduction, ecology, evolution.

 This course, taught in a two-period block, is equivalent to a freshman college course in General Biology.
 The application of laboratory skills, including interpretation of data and the development of hypotheses, is a major component of this course.
 This elective college-level course is recommended for students intending to pursue a career in the biological sciences.
 This course prepares the student to take the College Board Advanced Placement Exam for college credit.

-Prerequisites: Completion of Integrated Science 1 & Biology with a “C-” or better
+Prerequisites: Completion of Biology and Chemistry with a “C-” or better

 A laboratory course which teaches students the industrial use of biological systems and processes.
 Techniques currently used by biotechnology and pharmaceutical companies will be introduced--such as gene cloning and amplification, transformation, DNA fingerprinting, gene splicing, gene therapy, bioassays, and chromatography.

 Grades 10-12 (year): G, CSU, UC (D)

 Prerequisites: Completion of Algebra 1 (or equivalent), plus two years of high school science, all with grades of “C-” or better